 - Our expertise is not caring for children with cancer, transplant, or psychiatric and behavioural challenges.

-We have 1 part-time pediatric nurse practitioner, 1 full time pediatric nurse key worker, and part-time pediatricians who have expertise and interest in complex care, hospital medicine and/or palliative medicine.
+We have 1 part-time pediatric nurse practitioner, 2 full time pediatric nurse key workers, and part-time pediatricians who have expertise and interest in complex care, hospital medicine and/or palliative medicine.
 We provide inpatient consults and outpatient care during the weekdays.
-We also have one part time booking clerk who provide appointment coordination.
+We also have 2 booking clerks who provide appointment coordination.